mouabbi/Movie-Recommendation-System-Collaborative-Filtering-/README.md

 ## 🔧 Model Building (Collaborative Filtering)

 ### Data Processing
-Your data will be structured as follows:
+our data will be structured as follows:

 | userId | movieId | rating | timestamp   |
 |--------|---------|--------|-------------|